 How can we bridge the generational gap?

 Despite their differences, both generations are looking for relationships and a friendly, personable approach to communication.
-Just like Gen Zers are more willing to buy a product their favorite YouTuber shared, so are they more likely to respond to a property manager they trust and communicate with regularly—and the same goes for Baby Boomers.
+Just like Gen Zers are more willing to buy a product their favorite YouTuber shared, they are more likely to respond to a property manager they trust and communicate with regularly.
+The same goes for Baby Boomers.

 Both generations are more likely than any four-generation gap to communicate in similar ways.
 Both are likely to respond to tech communication, they just prefer it in different ways.

 The most effective approach is to remain constant in communication.
 No matter what generation, we have a lot more access to information now than ever before.
-Because of all the messages we receive on a daily basis, it’s easy for your communication to get lost if you only reach out a few times a year.
+Because we receive many messages daily, it’s easy for communication to get lost if you don’t reach out regularly.
 Assess and address each generation’s needs and your communication strategies will become increasingly more effective.

 Communication made easy!